hellofresh/kandalf/docs/configuring.md

 ### Pipes configuration

-The rules, defining which messages should be send to which Kafka topics, are defined in Kafka Pipes Config file and are called "pipes".
+"Pipes" are the rules, defining which messages should be send to which Kafka topics.
+Pipes are defined in Kafka Pipes Config file.
 Each pipe has the following structure:

 ```yaml
 - kafkaTopic: "loyalty"                                # name of the topic in Kafka where message will be sent